gt-tinker/qwerty/docs/examples.md

 * `teleport.py`: Quantum teleportation, a procedure for transmitting a qubit by consuming an entangled pair of qubits, as described in Section 1.3.7 of Nielsen and Chuang
+* `superdense.py`: Superdense coding, a technique for transmitting two classical bits using one qubit, as described in Section 2.3 of Nielsen and Chuang
 * `abbrev/`: These are abbreviated examples originally from the QCE '25 paper but intended to be shown the Qwerty website.
 Unlike examples in the parent directory, these do not contain `argparse` command line argument handling,